WayScience/cellpainting_predicts_cardiac_fibrosis/6.figures/README.md

 # Figure generation

-In this module, figure(s) are generated for a manuscript, where plots are patchworked together with R.
+In this module, we generate figures for a manuscript and patchwork them together with R.

-Currently, there is one figure generated demonstrating the results of image based profiling on a plate with one healthy and one failing heart.
+Currently, we generate one figure demonstrating the results of image based profiling on "Plate 3".
+We visualize the shift in morphology when cells from a failing heart are treated with "drug_x".
+We show that our model can predict cells with this treatment as more "healthy".